 These pads are made from ceramic fibers with other filler materials.
-These are the most expensive of the lot, they are cleaner and quiet, and perform the best with least wear to the rotor.
+These are the most expensive of the lot, they are cleaner and quiet, and perform the best with the least wear to the rotor.

 Replacing brake pads requires the right set of tools, a patient mindset, and a clean working area.
 So, before you run off to your local mechanic, if you are a car enthusiast with a small tool shop and garage, changing brake pads is an additional and easy to do maintenance job for your truck.

 Prepare the following tools, which you most probably have in any event, and if not, buy them.
-Owning your own tools is always great for DIY enthusiasts.
+Owning your tools is always great for DIY enthusiasts.

 You will need: